| Title: | Shrinkage Estimation Methods for Vector Autoregressive Models |

 Currently not used. |

-Extend summary.varest() to class 'varshrinest' to incorporate adapted methods for new classes: summary.shrinklm(), logLik.varshrinkest(), roots.varshrinkest().
+Extend summary.varest() to the class "varshrinkest" to incorporate

 object |